 Notice the buyer will most likely earn around $92,000 per year of extra income to pay for the operation he has bought.
 It will then take him 2.3 years to pay for this operation.
-So the buyer looks for ways to increase the value immediately in order to pay off the debt in the least amount of time.
+The buyer looks for ways to increase the value immediately in order to pay off the debt in the least amount of time.
 For the seller, he is trying to maximize the value of the operation by having the largest profits possible and having the highest Business Risk Multiplier.

-So what is Discretionary Income?
+What is Discretionary Income?
 What is the Business Risk Multiplier?

 There are textbook answers and there are realistic approaches to determining what this amount would be.
 The straight forward answer is the net income of the business under normal operating circumstances.
 It is best to use the underlying elements of the business operation to determine this amount.
 In most situations, the business is owned by one or two individuals, most often family members.
 These owners take higher than normal salaries and benefits.
 These benefits include transportation (a company paid vehicle), communications (a nicer cellphone), excess rent (they own the building and pay higher rent to themselves) and personal benefits (health, life, disability insurance).
 For the seller, it is important to add back these costs and then deduct the normal costs associated with these items.
-So, if the current owner receives a $70,000 a year salary plus benefits, the seller would add all these costs to the actual net profit and then using the substitution principle, deduct what would reasonably be paid to some manager/key individual to provide the same set of skill sets.
+Thus, if the current owner receives a $70,000 a year salary plus benefits, the seller would add all these costs to the actual net profit and then using the substitution principle, deduct what would reasonably be paid to some manager/key individual to provide the same set of skill sets.

 In addition, the seller would add back some onetime expenses such as legal fees for lawsuits or write-offs of unusual bad debts.
 Other items include the following:

-- Excess rents paid over normal rents that would be charged
+- Excess rents paid over normal rents that would be charged;

-- Benefits that are not normal in the industry including deluxe insurance packages, high end retirement plans, travel that is not customary given the nature of the business
+- Benefits that are not normal in the industry including deluxe insurance packages, high end retirement plans, travel that is not customary given the nature of the business;

 - Excess depreciation – often the business uses IRS accelerated depreciation and not some form of units or straight line depreciation.
-The seller should add back the depreciation and then subtract normal depreciation given the nature of the business operation
+The seller should add back the depreciation and then subtract normal depreciation given the nature of the business operation;

-- Unusual transactions from the sale of a division or an asset to losses from accidents or non- covered incidents (job performance discrepancies)
+- Unusual transactions from the sale of a division or an asset to losses from accidents or non- covered incidents (job performance discrepancies).

 The goal is to generate the final net income from normal operations for a three year look back.
 Sum the three years and divide by three to get the average.
 You may give more weight to current or recent year over the period three years ago, but this is often addressed in the Business Risk Multiplier.